Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 Could it talk?

-Big fan of the wallabies.
+Big fan of the Wallabies.

 Yeah.

-I couldn't talk now.
+I couldn't talk, no.

 Okay, great.

-Sorry, I went for a...
+Sorry, I went for a tough, current player ever play?

 Do you play wallabies?